top of page

 Difference between psychologists and psychiatrists:

-In the most simplified list of differences, psychologists have a doctorate degree in psychology (PhD or PsyD), have completed a pre-doctoral and post-doctoral internship, are licensed in the state(s) they practice in and do not prescribe medication (with very few exceptions to this in certain states and with further training/requirements however in California psychologists do not prescribe medication).
-Psychiatrists are medical doctors (MD or DO) who have attended medical school and a residency and do prescribe medications.
+In simplified terms, psychologists hold a doctorate degree in psychology (PhD or PsyD), have completed pre-doctoral and post-doctoral training, and are licensed to practice in the state(s) in which they work.
+Psychologists primarily provide psychotherapy and psychological assessments, and, with very limited exceptions in certain states and with additional training, do not prescribe medication.
+In California, psychologists do not prescribe medication.
+Psychiatrists, on the other hand, are medical doctors (MD or DO) who have completed medical school and a residency.
+They are licensed physicians who are able to prescribe medication, in addition to psychiatric evaluation and treatment.

 How long is a therapy session and how often do I attend?

-A typical therapy session is 45-50 minutes in length.
-Dr. Haskins recommends attending therapy weekly to bi-weekly, depending on the concern you wish to address.
-As you progress in therapy, sessions can transition down to every three weeks to monthly for “maintenance” sessions until officially ending treatment.
+A typical therapy session lasts 45-50 minutes.
+Dr. Haskins generally recommends attending therapy weekly or bi-weekly, depending on the concern you wish to address.
+As progress is made, sessions can transition to every three weeks or monthly for “maintenance” sessions until treatment is concluded.

-Disclaimer: the information contained in this website is for general information purposes only.
-Dr. Haskins makes evert effort to keep the information correct and up-to-date however errors/changes might occur and so any reliance you place on such information is therefore strictly at your own risk.
+Disclaimer: the information on this website is for general information purposes only.
+Dr. Haskins makes evert effort to ensure the information is accurate and up-to-date; however, errors or changes may occur.
+Any reliance you might place on the information is strictly at your own risk.

 bottom of page